 Sexual Assault Prevention & Self-Defense

 Periodically, our agency conducts self-defense training course.
-These courses are typically scheduled in partnership with the school system, large company, church group, etc. The class consists of classroom discussion followed by hands-on self-defense training.
+These courses are typically scheduled in partnership with the Clay County School District, large companies and church groups.
+The class consists of classroom discussion followed by hands-on self-defense training.